-The data in Table 1 relates to the original traces, their recommended "cleaned" version (excludes various non-representative anomalies [9,26]), and a "sane" version.
+Table 1 contains data about the original traces, their recommended "cleaned" version which is also available from the archive (excludes various non-representative anomalies [26]), and a "sane" version.
 The latter applies a filter on "cleaned" logs to remove jobs that cannot be used in simulations (unknown size, runtime, or submission time).
 As our goal is providing a model for the sake of performance analysis through simulation, our modeling activity targets only sane jobs.
 In particular, the K column in Table 1 is related to the sane versions, as is all the data presented in this paper.

 During the study we found that two of the sane logs need to be further manipulated to be useful in this context.
 The first is the SDSC log: We say an estimate mode is "owned" by a user if this estimate was exclusively used by only that user within the log.
 It turns out that user 106 is uniquely creative in comparison to others, owning 204 estimates of the 543 found in SDSC (38%).
-This is highly irregular3 as shown in Fig. 4 which displays the number of modes owned by each user (only owners are shown).
+This is highly irregular4 as shown in Fig. 4 which displays the number of modes owned by each user (only owners are shown).
 We therefore remove this unique activity from the log for the remainder of the discussion (regular activity of user 106, using estimates that are also used by others, is allowed to remain).
 The resulting log is called SDSC-106.
-This version is beneficial when modeling K in Section 6 (number of estimate modes) and F{tim} in Section 7 (actual estimate time values).
-Other aspects of the model are not affected.
+This version proved beneficial when modeling K and F{tim} , the number of different estimate values found within a log

-Fig. 4.
-Assume there are n users in a log.
-Users are associated with the number of modes they own m_i (i = 1, ..., n) such that m_1 is the smallest and m_n is the biggest.
-The i index is defined to be the user-rank and serves as an X-value; m_i serves as the associated Y-value.
-Only positive m_i -s are displayed (users that own no modes are not shown).
-The SDSC outlier is associated with user 106 which is order of magnitude more "industrious" than other users, exclusively owning 38% of SDSC's modes.
+Figure 4: Assume there are n users in a log.
+Each user is associated with the number of modes he owns m_i (i = 1, 2, ..., n), such that m_1 is the smallest and m_n is the largest.
+The i index is defined to be the user-rank and serves as the X-axis.
+The associated m_i is the Y-axis and only positive m_i -s are shown (that is, users with a zero m_i , that do not own any mode, are not shown).
+The SDSC outlier is associated with user 106 which is order of magnitude more "original" than other users, exclusively owning 38% of the SDSC modes.